USA Customs Clearance Logo White

 Need Help Importing Soil?

-If you need help importing soil into the U.S., look no further than USA Customs Clearance, powered by AFC International.
-We have extensive knowledge and experience in navigating tricky government regulations.
-Our team of Licensed experts will work directly with you to ensure that your soil arrives safely and without issue.
+USA Customs Clearance has extensive knowledge and experience in navigating tricky government regulations.
+Our team of licensed experts will work directly with you to ensure that your soil arrives safely and without issue.

-To connect with our team, give us a call at (855)912-0406 or schedule your customs consulting session online today.
+To connect with our team, give us a call at (855)-912-0406 or contact us online today.
+You can trust us not to soil your reputation as an importer and business owner.

 Share This Article